fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/faq.md

 I provide the best support for the free plugin that I'm able to provide for free.
 But there is only so much I'm able to do while keeping my business sustainable.
 Still, I'd encourage you to [post your support request on the official forums](http://wordpress.org/support/plugin/food-and-drink-menu) and I'll help out as best I can.

-If you have purchased the [Pro addon](pro), please reach out to me via the [support form on my website](https://www.fivestarplugins.com/about/support).
+If you have purchased the [premium version](pro), please reach out to ous via the [support form on our website](https://www.fivestarplugins.com/support-center/).

 {% include faq/refund.md %}